dfaker/WebmGenerator/README.md

 ## Command Examples:

-Files or folders may be dragged and dropped directly onto the webmGenerator.py (Or the webmGenerator.exe id you're using a windows build) file or:
+Running webmGenerator.py (Or the webmGenerator.exe id you're using a windows build) will open a file selection prompt, alteratively Files or folders may be dragged and dropped directly onto the webmGenerator.py file or:

 `webmGenerator.py Z:\SomeFolder\TVSeries\`